-Accounts and pledges receivable are stated at unpaid balances, less an allowance for doubtful accounts and a discount on those pledges receivable due in greater than one year.
+Accounts and pledges receivable are stated at unpaid balances, less an allowance for doubtful accounts and a discount on those pledges receivable due in greater than one year using a discount rate of 3%.
 The Council provides for losses on receivables using the allowance method.
 The allowance is based on experience and other circumstances, which may affect the ability of the customer to meet their obligations.
 Receivables are considered impaired if full principal payments are not received in accordance with the contractual terms.
 It is the Council's policy to charge off uncollectible receivables when management determines the receivable will not be collected.